New Victory Theater: Backstage area

 Originally, the Victory Theatre was surrounded on all sides by other buildings, and it had neither backstage areas nor a stage door.
 During the 1995 renovation, the New Victory Theater organization acquired two low-rise tenement buildings on 43rd Street.
 One of the wings was demolished to make way for a loading dock.
 The other building was preserved and converted into a dressing room wing.
-The rear wing contains 40 dressing rooms, as well as a wardrobe room, green room, security office, and offices for visiting theatre companies.
+The rear wing includes 40 dressing rooms, as well as a wardrobe room, green room, security office, and offices for visiting theatre companies.
 During the development of the adjacent 3 Times Square in 1998, the Rudin family acquired the loading dock and demolished it.
 The Rudins constructed loading docks within 3 Times Square, reserving one loading dock for the New Victory.

 History

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
 Manhattan's theater district had begun to shift from Union Square and Madison Square during the first decade of the 20th century.
 From 1901 to 1920, forty-three theaters were built around Broadway in Midtown Manhattan.
+These included the New Victory Theater, which over the years has been known as Theatre Republic, Belasco Theatre, and Victory Theatre.

+Early history

 George M. Jansen filed plans with the New York City Department of Buildings for a music hall and cafe at 207–211 West 42nd Street, to be designed by John E. Kerby, in June 1899.
 It would have been three stories tall with a raised basement and would have cost $200,000.
 Had the theater been built, it would have contained a Moorish-style auditorium with three balconies.
 That December Oscar Hammerstein I filed revised plans for a theater, at the same site, to be known as the Republic.
 The structure would be built at a cost of $200,000 and would complement Hammerstein's Victoria Theatre next door.
 By constructing the Republic, Hammerstein could extend the roof garden atop the Victoria to the new theater.

-Early history